 Visiting the Center for a term or a two-term academic year is easily done through the Visiting Fellows Program and we encourage all interested philosophers of science to apply.
 We particularly welcome submissions from members of underrepresented groups.

 Visiting Fellows have no formal duties.
 They are expected to pursue their own research; to give a lunchtime talk; to participate in the intellectual life of the Center by attending talks and discussions; to reside in Pittsburgh; and to make daily use of their offices.
-The fellowship starts early January and ends late April or early May.
 Participation throughout the whole semester is expected.